interledger/rafiki/docs/transaction-api.md

 ### Authorization

-After quoting completes, Rafiki notifies the wallet operator via an `outgoing_payment.funding` to add `maxSourceAmount` of the quote from the funding wallet account owned by the payer to the payment, reserving the maximum requisite funds for the payment attempt.
+After quoting completes, Rafiki notifies the wallet operator via an `outgoing_payment.funding` [webhook event](#webhooks) to add `maxSourceAmount` of the quote from the funding wallet account owned by the payer to the payment, reserving the maximum requisite funds for the payment attempt.

 If the payment intent did not specify `autoApprove` of `true`, a client should manually approve the payment, based on the parameters of the quote, before the wallet adds payment liquidity.